 I suppose quarantine during COViD-19 isn’t a bad time to start blogging about my personal life (so far, I’ve only shared amazing client work)!
 I’ve been wondering how to start in, and so I pop the proverbial champagne with this first post in the category to announce a very special occasion!
 As you may have seen on social media, my second born son Enoch turned ONE YEAR OLD THIS MONTH!
 Happy Birthday!
 He was the best Mother’s Day gift of 2019.
+(And he was featured in my original business headshots in the womb!)
 Seriously.
 A daytime, 2.5-hour-long home birth with no complications and altogether he made us cry for joy.
 Enoch is such a peaceful baby and even though a bunch of friends could not join us I wanted add festive flair in SOME way… so I thought of two!

 Although I love birthday parties, the quarantine threw down quite the gauntlet: how do you throw a party to which no one can be invited but your own household, without going to the store for the items, and without spending anything?
 The solution: make it fun and use what you’ve got!
 I took time to make two things: homemade confetti & a homemade piñata (the latter taking multiple days and the former requiring a mere 1 minute).